TalTech-HPC-Centre/user-guides-staging/public/_sources/visualization.md.txt

 Requires of course to be submitted to a GPU node and a GPU to be reserved.
 The nodes are configured in a way that requires EGL rendering, and therefore may require other modules to be loaded (e.g. ParaView).

+Otherwise the Desktop works as the regular (software rendering) one, see above.

+Please note that for most applications software rendering is fast enough, only volume visualization in ParaView, COVISE, VisIt, Star-CCM+ as Ansys may require the GPU rendering.

 <br>